 Rating Types.
-There shall be three Rating Types in accordance with Sections 5.1.4.1 through 5.1.4.3.
+There shall be three rating types in accordance with Sections 5.1.4.1 through 5.1.4.4.

 Confirmed Rating.
-A Rating Type that encompasses one individual dwelling or dwelling unit and is conducted in accordance with Sections 5.1.4.1.1 through 5.1.4.1.3.
+A rating type that encompasses one individual Dwelling Unit and is conducted in accordance with Sections 5.1.4.1.1 through 5.1.4.1.3.

-All Minimum Rated Features of the Rated Home shall be field-verified through inspection and testing in accordance with Section 4.5.
+All Minimum Rated Features of the Rated Home shall be verified through inspection and testing in accordance with Section 4.5.

-All field-verified Minimum Rated Features of the Rated Home shall be entered into the Approved Software Rating Tool that generates the home energy rating.
-The home energy rating shall report the Energy Rating Index that comports with these inputs.
+All verified Minimum Rated Features of the Rated Home shall be entered into the Approved Software Rating Tool that generates the Energy Rating.
+The Energy Rating shall report the Energy Rating Index that comports with these inputs.

-Confirmed Ratings shall be subjected to Quality Assurance requirements equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard.
+Confirmed Ratings shall be subjected to Quality Assurance requirements adopted by an Approved Rating Provider.

-Sampled Ratings.
-A Rating Type that encompasses a set of dwellings or dwelling units and is conducted in accordance with Sections 5.1.4.2.1 through 5.1.4.2.3

-For the set of Rated Homes, all Minimum Rated Features shall be field-verified through inspection and testing of a single home in the set, or distributed across multiple homes in the set, in accordance with requirements equivalent to Section 600 of the Mortgage Industry National Home Energy Rating Systems Standard.

-The threshold specifications from the Worst-Case Analysis for the Minimum Rated Features of the set of Rated Homes shall be entered into the Approved Software Rating Tool that generates the home energy rating.
-The home energy rating shall report the Energy Rating Index that comports with these inputs.

-Sampled Ratings shall be subjected to Quality Assurance requirements equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard

-Projected Ratings.
-A Rating Type that encompasses one individual dwelling or dwelling unit and is conducted in accordance with Sections 5.1.4.3.1 through 5.1.4.3.5.
+Projected Rating.
+A rating type that encompasses one individual Dwelling Unit and is conducted in accordance with Sections 5.1.4.2.1 through 5.1.4.2.6.

-All minimum Rated Features of the Rated Home shall be determined from architectural drawings, threshold specifications, and the planned location and orientation for a new home or from a site audit and threshold specifications for an existing home that is to be improved.
+All Minimum Rated Features of the Rated Home shall be determined from architectural drawings, Threshold Specifications, and the planned location and orientation for a new home or from a site audit and Threshold Specifications for an existing home that is to be improved.
 For a new home, if the proposed orientation is unknown, the home shall be analyzed facing each of the four cardinal directions, North, South, East and West, and the orientation resulting in the largest Energy Rating Index shall be used.

-Projected Ratings shall use either the envelope leakage rate specified as the required performance by the construction documents, the site-measured envelope leakage rate, or the air exchange rate specified for the Energy Rating Reference Home in Table 4.2.2(1).
+Projected Ratings shall use either the envelope leakage rate specified as the required performance by the construction documents, code or program requirements, the site-measured envelope leakage rate, or the air exchange rate specified for the Energy Rating Reference Home in Table 4.2.2(1).

-Projected Ratings shall use either the distribution system efficiency specified as the required performance by the construction documents, the site-measured distribution system efficiency, or the thermal distribution system efficiency value specified for the Energy Rating Reference Home in Table 4.2.2(1).
+Projected Ratings shall use either the Distribution System Efficiency specified as the required performance by the construction documents, code or program requirements, the site-measured Distribution System Efficiency, or the thermal Distribution System Efficiency value specified for the Energy Rating Reference Home in Table 4.2.2(1).

+Projected Ratings shall use either the ventilation airflow specified as the required performance by the construction documents, code or program requirements, the site-measured ventilation airflow, or the ventilation airflow specified for the Energy Rating Reference unit in Table 4.2.2(1).

-The Minimum Rated Features of Rated Homes that were determined in Sections 5.1.4.2.1 through 5.1.4.2.4 shall be entered into the Approved Software Rating Tool that generates the home energy rating.
-The home energy rating shall report the Energy Rating Index that comports with these inputs.
+The Minimum Rated Features of Rated Homes that were determined in Sections 5.1.4.2.1 through 5.1.4.2.4 shall be entered into the Approved Software Rating Tool that generates the energy rating.
+The energy rating shall report the Energy Rating Index that comports with these inputs.

-Projected Rating Reports shall contain the following text in no less than 14 point font at the top of the first page of the report: “Projected Rating Based on Plans – Field Confirmation Required.”
+Projected Rating reports shall contain the following text in no less than 14 point font at the top of the first page of the report: “Projected Rating Based on Plans – Field Confirmation Required.”

+Sampled Ratings for Detached Dwelling Units.
+A rating type that encompasses a set of Dwelling Units that is conducted in accordance with Sections 5.1.4.3.1 through 5.1.4.3.3.
+Sampled Ratings are only permitted if approved for use by the authority having jurisdiction.

+For the set of Rated Homes, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set, or distributed across multiple Dwelling Units in the set, in accordance with Approved requirements.

+The Threshold Specifications from the Worst-Case Analysis for the Minimum Rated Features of the set of Rated Homes shall be entered into the Approved Software Rating Tool that generates the Energy Rating.
+The Energy Rating shall report the Energy Rating Index that comports with these inputs.